-In the following example, the MPLS label value 16008 falls within the defined MPLS label range (srl-static-label-range) and serves as the BSID for the configured SR-MPLS TE policy (srl_mpls_te_policy).
+In the following example, the MPLS label value 16008 falls within the defined MPLS label range (srl-static-label-range) and serves as the BSID for the configured SR-MPLS TE policy (srl mpls te policy).

-11.6 SR-MPLS TE policy path computation
+11.1.5 SR-MPLS TE policy path computation

 When an SR-MPLS TE policy is configured on the router, the router can compute its path or an external TE controller.
+A TE policy can be based on an implicit or explicit path.
+The implicit path is the default mode and does not require configuration.